Tipaksss/CRUDapp./README.md

-# CRUDapp.
+# CRUDApplication
-to be pass
+An Application to be submitted to ADS